Now Channeling OCD into Small Chassis

 If you can’t find inspiration, it will find you.
-The Audi Gods weren’t happy when I toyed with the notion of breaking the T44-monotony and moving into something non-Audi for a change.
+The Audi Gods weren’t happy when I toyed with the notion of breaking the T44-monotony and moving into something non-Audi for a change back in 2018.
 To keep me in the family, they decided to send a B2 my way instead.
 So what does a hat and a note have to do with how Erlend and I came to meet?
 Cue the backstory.

 1985 Audi 4000S quattro (Production 4/85) 2.2L I5 (JT) | 5-Speed Manual (016)